oddbird/css-sandbox/src/rwd/query/tag-explainer.md

 .media-object:container(width < 40em) { font-size: small; }
 :container(width < 40em) .media-object { font-size: small; }
 ```

+### Other questions to explore

+- Is it possible to apply containment within a container query?
+  In what cases might that lead to cyclic dependencies?
+- Will a default root fallback container feel like expected behavior,
+  or should we require explicit containment in order to match queries?
+- Are there special considerations required for a shadow-DOM `@container`
+  to resolve queries against contained host element?

 ## Stakeholder Feedback / Opposition